MrCamoga/Langton-s-Ant/README.md

 Multicolor extension of Langton's Ant cellular automaton program that finds highways and its period

 ## TODO
-- [ ] Make it faster
-- [ ] Create server to submit ants tested by users (in PHP or Java) -Send rules to clients to test so that no rule is tested multiple times -Verify rules by different clients
+- [x] Create server to submit ants tested by users (in PHP or Java)

+	-[x]Send rules to clients to test so that no rule is tested multiple times

+	-Verify rules by different clients
-	-Store rules tested and verified by each user for credit -Prevent people from sending false data (trust system based on rule verification by other users, maybe user auth with twitter)
+	-[x]Store rules tested and verified by each user for credit -Prevent people from sending false data (trust system based on rule verification by other users)
 - [ ] Improve GUI
 - [x] Save huge raster of highway to estimate its period.
 This could be use to determine if computing the period is feasible (i.e. if the estimated period is 1e17 it'd take 50 years!!)
-- [ ] Autosave ant state
+- [x] Autosave ant state
+- [ ] Different work types:

+	- Check new rules

+	- Verify rules (mostly periods)

+	- Approximate period of big highways (or triangles/squares to discard them)

+	- Find exact period of big highways

+- [ ] Alg to differenciate between highways/triangles/squares

 ## How does it work?
 The program will run through all the rules and try to automatically detect highways